-- 9.2.1 Protests may not be filed against the Championship's Rules. - 9.2.2 A protest against a decision on a complaint as described above in 9.1.2 must have been made prior to the start of the Opening Ceremony of the Championships. - 9.2.3.
+- 9.2.1 Protests may not be filed against the Rules governing the Championship, which are contained in the FAI Sporting Code, General Section, Section 3 and Annex A to Section 3. - 9.2.2 A protest against a decision on a complaint as described above in 9.1.2 must have been made prior to the start of the Opening Ceremony of the Championships. - 9.2.3.
 The amount of the Protest Fee shall be stated in the Local Procedures.
-The protest fee shall be returned if the protest is upheld, or is withdrawn prior to the hearing by the Jury. - 9.2.4 When dissatisfied with a penalty or the decision on a complaint made during the Championships a competitor has the right of protest. - a.
-Such a protest shall be made in writing, in English, and shall contain the following elements: - (i) It shall refer to the decision against which the protest is lodged, - (ii) It shall include reasons for the protest, and - (iii) It shall state the remedy sought by the protest - b.
-A Protest shall be handed to the Championship Director or his designated official, by the Team Captain, together with the protest fee within 14 hours (2 hours on the last day) of the publication of the ruling or decision against which the protest is made. - c.
-If a competitor has no separate Team Captain, he may lodge the protest himself.
+Minimum amount is € 100.
+The protest fee shall be returned if the protest is upheld, or is withdrawn prior to the hearing by the Jury. - 9.2.4 When dissatisfied with a penalty or the decision on a complaint made during the Championships, or if the Director fails to respond to a complaint within the protest period, a competitor has the right of protest. - a.
+Such a protest shall be made in writing, in English, and shall contain the following elements: - (i) It shall refer to the decision against which the protest is lodged; - This condition may be satisfied by the inclusion of a copy of the written response to a Complaint. - (ii) it shall include reasons for the protest; and - (iii) it shall state the remedy sought by the protester.

-- 9.3 TREATMENT OF PROTESTS The Championship Director shall deliver a protest to the Jury President without delay. - a.
+- b.
+A Protest must be handed to the Championship Director or his designated official, by the Team Captain, together with the protest fee within the protest period.
+The protest period shall expire: - i.
+14 hours after the publication of any ruling or decision against which the protest is made, on all but the final competition day; or - ii.
+2 hours after the publication of the final scores or response to any complaint, on the final competition day.
+At that time the protest period for any previous day will also expire. - c.
+If a competitor has no separate Team Captain, he may lodge the protest himself. - 9.3 TREATMENT OF PROTESTS The Championship Director shall deliver a protest to the Jury President without delay. - a.
 The President of the Jury shall call a meeting of the International Jury within 24 hours (as soon as possible on the last day) of receiving the protest from the Championship Director. - b.
 The Jury shall hear both sides on the matter of any protest, applying correctly the relevant FAI Regulations and the Rules for the Championships.
 In considering the protest the Jury shall be provided with access to all persons and information to assist in their considerations. - c.
 The Championship Director is bound by the decision of the International Jury. - 9.4 APPEALS An NAC may appeal to FAI against a decision of the Jury in accordance with the provisions of FAI Sporting Code, General Section, Chapter 9.